DigiWill-dhbw/Documentation/Testplan/Test-Plan.md

 ## 1. Introduction

 ### 1.1 Purpose
+The purpose of the Iteration Test Plan is to gather all of the information necessary to plan and control the test effort for a given iteration.
+It describes the approach to testing the software, and is the top-level plan generated and used by managers to direct the test effort.
+This Test Plan for DigiWill supports the following objectives:
+* Identifies the items that should be targeted by the tests.
+* Identifies the motivation for and ideas behind the test areas to be covered.
+* Outlines the testing approach that will be used.
+* Identifies the required resources and provides an estimate of the test efforts.
+* Lists the deliverable elements of the test project.

 ### 1.2 Scope
+This document describes the used tests, as they are unittests and functionality testing.
 ### 1.3 Intended Audience
+This document is meant for internal use primarily.
 ### 1.4 Document Terminology and Acronyms
+* SRS - Software Requirements Specification
+* SOL - Sign of life
+* n/a - not applicable
+* tbd - to be determined

 ### 1.5 References